Recommender systems based on graph embedding techniques: A comprehensive review: Knowledge graph embedding for recommendation

 \subsection{Three challenges of knowledge graph embedding}

-In general, knowledge graph embedding meets three challenges \cite{auer2018towards}: large-scale, multiplicity, and evolution.
-The large-scale challenge means that knowledge graphs are usually too enormous to be even completely observed, making general graph embedding techniques have difficulty in working with an acceptable computational complexity.
-The multiplicity of knowledge graphs refers to the following three main situations: (1) multi-typed nodes and single-typed edges, (2) single-typed nodes and multi-typed edges, (3) nodes and edges are both multi-typed.
-Capturing and preserving such multiplicity of knowledge graphs contributes to sufficiently utilizing the valuable information in knowledge graphs.
-However, for that purpose, general graph embedding techniques have inborn flaws, including the lack of versatile expert knowledge in designing meta paths for such complex knowledge graphs and the general inability of translation-based techniques in capturing higher-order topological features.
-In addition, the evolution of knowledge graphs brought from the constant and rapid growth of knowledge challenges the update of the embeddings once learned.
+In general, knowledge graph embedding meets three challenges \cite{auer2018towards}: the large-scale, multiplicity and evolution of knowledge graphs.
+The large-scale challenge means that knowledge graphs are usually too enormous in scale to be completely observed, making general graph embedding techniques have difficulty in running with an acceptable computing complexity.
+Besides, the multiplicity of knowledge graphs is generally characterized by the following three cases: graphs with multi-typed nodes and single-typed edges, graphs with single-typed nodes and multi-typed edges or graphs with both multi-typed nodes and edges.
+In view of these cases, sufficiently capturing and preserving the multiplicity is firmly anchored in precisely representing a knowledge graph.
+For that purpose, general graph embedding techniques would prefer to be used to represent knowledge graphs but are constrained from doing so by the lack of versatile expert knowledge in designing meta paths for such complex knowledge graphs and the general inability of translation-based techniques in capturing higher-order topological features.
+Moreover, since knowledge is constantly and rapidly growing in scale and multiplicity, the evolution of knowledge graphs largely challenges the computing complexity in updating the embeddings once learned from knowledge graphs.